 6. Transplant Shock- Orchids Flowers Falling off

 Repotting orchids whilst flower buds are developing can cause the flowers or flower buds to drop.
-Repotting an orchid interferes with the root systems ability to draw up moisture and nutrients from the potting medium.
-If the roots cannot draw up moisture efficiently after repotting the flowers drop as a sign of stress.
+I discovered that this is because repotting an orchid interferes with the root system’s ability to draw up moisture and nutrients from the potting medium.
+If the roots cannot draw up moisture efficiently after repotting, the flowers drop, which is a sign of stress.

-Orchids should be repotted every 2-3 years as the potting medium decomposes overtime (which retains too much moisture and reduces oxygen around the orchids roots) but repotting should be avoided if the orchid is in bloom or the flower buds are developing.
+The experts told me orchids should be repotted every 2-3 years as the potting medium decomposes over time (which retains too much moisture and reduces oxygen around the orchid’s roots).
+Still, repotting should be avoided if the orchid is in bloom or the flower buds are developing.

 If the orchid experiences any kind of stress whilst it is flower or the flower buds are developing then the orchid prioritizes survival and drops any flower buds as flowers and flower buds require considerable energy and resources from the plant.

-Stress from repotting usually is because the roots are disturbed from their established potting mix and the roots cannot draw up water efficiently when they are repotted.
+Stress from repotting usually is because the roots are disturbed from their established potting mix and cannot draw up water efficiently when they are repotted.

-If the orchids is repotted into a moss based potting medium then the contrast between the well draining pine bark and the comparatively higher moisture retaining moss often causes the flowers to fall off and dying roots.
+If the orchids are repotted into a moss based potting medium, then the contrast between the well draining pine bark and the comparatively higher moisture retaining moss often causes the flowers to fall off and dying roots.

 Key Takeaways:

-- The reason orchid flowers drop is usually because the humidity is too low or the temperature is too high.
-Orchids are tropical plants that prefer high levels of humidity and temperatures between 61°F and 86°F. Orchids drop their flowers if the temperature is too high or the air is too dry from indoor heating or air conditioning.
+- Orchid flowers drop because the humidity is too low or the temperature is too high.
+Orchids are tropical plants that prefer high humidity levels and temperatures between 61°F and 86°F. Orchids drop their flowers if the temperature is too high or the air is too dry from indoor heating or air conditioning.

 - Orchid flower buds fall off if there is a sudden change in temperature and humidity or if the orchid is underwatered or overwatered.
 If the potting medium dries out completely between bouts of watering, then orchids drop their flower buds as a sign of stress.

-- Orchids flowers fall off if the potting medium dries out completely.
-If the orchid is not watered often enough or watered too lightly the flowers fall off as the orchid tries to conserve moisture.
+- Orchid flowers fall off if the potting medium dries out completely.
+If the orchid is not watered often enough or lightly watered, the flowers fall off as the orchid tries to conserve moisture.
 Water orchids every 7 days when in flower to prevent the flowers from falling off.

 - Orchid flowers fall off if the orchid is repotted whilst in bloom.
-Repotting interferes with the orchids established root system and can temporally prevent the orchid from drawing up water efficiently.
-If the roots cannot draw up water properly after repotting the flowers drop to help conserve the orchids resources.
+Repotting interferes with the orchid’s established root system and can temporally prevent the orchid from drawing up water efficiently.
+If the roots cannot draw up water properly after repotting, the flowers should drop to help conserve the orchid’s resources.

-- Orchids flowers typically last 6-10 weeks before falling off.
-This is a normal part of the orchids cycle throughout the year and does not indicate anything is wrong with the orchid.
+- Orchid flowers typically last 6-10 weeks before falling off.
+This is a normal part of the orchid’s cycle throughout the year and does not indicate anything is wrong with the orchid.